Comas20/PM-Telef-101C/README.md

     pip install -r requirements.txt

 ## DEPURATION dir
+__IMPORTANT__ *to access the data inside the DEPURATION directory, you must request permission from the Project Manager (alvaro.monterrubio01@estudiant.upf.edu).
+Access to this data is restricted due to protections in place by Telefónica and other collaborating entities to ensure data security and confidentiality.*

 Inside the __DEPURATION__ directory, we have the following items:

 - DATA Directory: This directory contains our original datasets, which include raw data regarding mobility and accidents from 2023.
 The data within this folder has not been modified and is kept intact for reference and future use.